Summary

 Chapter 19: The Schoolmaster's Impossible Choice

-Moving forward, we'll examine institutional power crushes individual reform efforts, and understand good intentions aren't enough without systemic support.
+Moving forward, we'll examine institutional power crushes individual reform efforts, and understand good intentions aren't enough without political backing.
 These insights bridge the gap between classic literature and modern experience.